 On The Boards

-The Center for Public Interest Design has a number of exciting projects and collaborations in their early stages.
+The Center for Public Interest Design has a number of exciting projects and collaborations currently underway.
 Here are just a few.

 ISS Small Accessory Home Project for Portland